 The schools did not also have enough money to equip the school dispensaries and because of this the children do not have enough medical attention when they fall sick.
 All these are barriers to academic performance.

-4.6 Increase school drop out.
+4.6 Increased school drop outs.